hug-sch/vse-docs/video_sequencer/preview/header.rst

    The command Zoom to Fit adjusts the largest side of the Preview so that its fits perfectly within the Preview window; e.g. has the same length as the largest side of the Preview window.

 Ctrl-Spacebar
    The :kbd:`Ctrl-Spacebar` key will switch the window under the mouse cursor; eg. the Preview, into semi-full view.
 The header and menus are still visible.
-At the very top, there is a button "Back to Previous" |previous-button|.
+At the very top, there is a button "Back to Previous".
 Pressing :kbd:`Ctrl-Spacebar` again or the Back to Previous button will restore the window.
 You can invoke this command from the menu: View > Area > Toggle Maximize Area.

 Alt-Ctrl-Spacebar
    The :kbd:`Alt-Ctrl-Spacebar` key will switch the window under the mouse cursor into full view.
 All the available screen space is reserved for the Preview.
 To restore the window, you need to press :kbd:`Alt-Ctrl-Spacebar` again. *No other key or menu will do!
 There even isn't the small pop-up in the left top corner as in other maximized windows* You can invoke this command from the menu: View > Area > Toggle FullScreen Area.